-Jialu Li, student in the Master Program International Business, spent her semester abroad in fall 2019 at Boston University (BU) in the US State of Massachusetts.
+Jialu Li, student in the International Business Master’s program at Munich Business School, spent her semester abroad in fall 2019 at Boston University (BU) in the US State of Massachusetts.
 In the blog post, she reports on her experiences during the semester abroad.

 The semester abroad, which is incorporated with the study program at Munich Business School, provided a very great opportunity for me to experience new culture and knowledge abroad.
 I was happy to be admitted to Boston University (MET), not only because of the great reputation of this university, but also because of the great chance to experience the American education style and the cultural differences, which broaden my horizon for both studies and work.

-The module design in the BU Global Marketing Management program was with variety and strong application to practice.
+For my semester abroad at Boston University, I enrolled in the Global Marketing Management program The module design of this program was with variety and strong application to practice.
 It is also especially open to international students.
-I chose four modules: E-commerce; Innovative Marketing Techniques; International Business Economics and Culture; and Marketing Research & Analysis which including projects, group works, paper writing and exams.
+I chose four modules: E-Commerce, Innovative Marketing Techniques, International Business Economics and Culture, and Marketing Research & Analysis which including projects, group works, paper writing and exams.
 I found that the teachers were very responsible, helpful and responsive to students.
 At the same time, they were very professional with high standard.

 Furthermore, the classmates I met were also very friendly and helpful.
 During studying together, I was motivated from their positive and professional attitude.
 They are chosen from around the world and they are smart indeed.
 Some of them had work experience, which helped to put in some new ideas in treating one problem more practically.
 It was really worthwhile to get to know them.

 During this semester, I did nine presentations, wrote four project papers, three midterm exams and two final exams as well as weekly discussions and assignments.
 The workloads were more than expected but within my range of capability.
 I believed my efforts would pay off.
 The more time I put into study, the broader view I had hence better understanding to my focusing field.
 As business student, a multi-faceted knowledge is critical for future career and enhancing business mind.
-This semester made me get to one level up.
+My semester abroad at Boston University made me get to one level up.

 As a foreign student, at the beginning I needed sometimes to adapt into the U.S. culture.
 My impression was to freely express myself and my ideas to others, different mindsets were socially accepted by everyone.
 Local students and people were nice and down to the ground with daily talks and chit-chat.
 I enjoyed the time of talking to local people.
 Of course, its cultural attractiveness also comes from the city, the constructions, its history, the people, their activities and events, the food and so on.